The latest lock-down rules permit optometrists to keep their doors open but should you or shouldn't you be going? And how do you stay safe?

-You should not be visiting your optometrist for an eye test, or any other reason, if any of the following apply:
+You should avoid as far as possible visiting your optometrist for an eye test, or any other reason, if any of the following apply:

 - Regardless of age, if you have any symptoms of COVID-19, including fever, cough, sore throat, OR any other symptoms of contagious disease including sneezing, running nose, diarrhoea or vomiting, please DO NOT visit your optometrist as you will put their staff and patients at risk.

 - If you, or someone you live with, has returned from overseas (or a cruise) within the past two weeks, you should self-isolate at home for 14 days and not leave the house.

 - If you or someone you live with has had ANY contact with a confirmed case of COVID-19, you must self-isolate for 14 days until the quarantine period has passed.

 The Eye Practice will be asking these questions of all patients PRIOR to their appointment.
 Please be truthful with your answers to allow us to protect our staff and urgent patients.

 Urgent doesn’t necessarily mean medically urgent or sight-threatening such as sudden loss of vision, symptoms of flashes and floaters etc. Although these are the most urgent eye conditions and cannot be postponed, there are many other reasons that are time-sensitive when it comes to having the use of your eyes:

 Referral due to new or recent diagnosis of an eye condition such as keratoconus or severe dry eye

 Contact lens fitting for keratoconus or severe dry eye

 Urgent follow up for eye disease such as contact lens related infection, wet macular degeneration, eye injury or inflammation (including uveitis